thumperware/thumperq/README.md

 		RmqConnection: "<rmq_connection_string>", // RabbitMQ connection string
 		PropagateContextMetadata: true, // If set to true it'll propagate go contexts metadata in the Bus message
-		RetryCount: 3, // How many retries in case of failure }
+		RetryCount: 3, // How many retries in case of failure
+		RetryIntervalMs: 2000 // 2 seconds delay in retry executing handler in case of failure }
 ```
 3. Create a bus instance